IFRA-Cranfield/IFRA_ObjectPose/README.md

 <p>
   You can cite our work with the following statement:
   <br />
-  IFRA-Cranfield (2023) ObjectPose Plugin for ROS2-Gazebo Simulation.
+  IFRA-Cranfield (2023) ObjectPose Plugin for ROS 2-Gazebo Simulation.
 URL: https://github.com/IFRA-Cranfield/IFRA_ObjectPose.
 </p>

 <br />